gnatal/geo_distributed_LRU/README.md

 ## testing

-You can test with post man (there is the collection file in the root path collection.js) or you can simply run the unit tests
+You can test with post man (there is the collection file in the root path collection.js) or you can simply run the unit tests by opening 2 terminals the first to run the server the second to run the tests

 ```
+    yarn dev //terminal 1
-    yarn test
+    yarn test //terminal 2
 ```

+the testing will pass only the first time, at the second there will be cached resources